 In order to highlight the limitations of regional approaches in flood engineering, we employed a systematic analysis of flood data observed across Cyprus.
-Our objective was to assess four well-known formulas for estimating the time of concentration (Kirpich,

-Giandotti, SCS, Passini), which are widely used by engineers in Cyprus, through backimplementation of the rational method for estimating the peak discharge of 32 flood events.
-The latter were selected from an extended sample of maximum flow values at 115 hydrometric stations, according to the following criteria: (a) the upstream basin 5 is not urbanized and is larger than 5 km2, (b) the flow is not regulated by dams, (c) the annual flow maxima series is at least 20 yr long, and (d) the specific discharge exceeds 1 m3 s-1 km-2.
+Our objective was to assess four well-known formulas for estimating the time of concentration (Kirpich, Giandotti, SCS, Passini), which are widely used by engineers in Cyprus, through backimplementation of the rational method for estimating the peak discharge of 32 flood events.
+The latter were selected from an extended sample of maximum flow values at 115 hydrometric stations, according to the following criteria: (a) the upstream basin is not urbanized and is larger than 5 $\text{km}^2$ , (b) the flow is not regulated by dams, (c) the annual flow maxima series is at least 20 years long, and (d) the specific discharge exceeds 1 m s-1 km-2.
 Details on the hydrological and geographical data as well as the methodological assumptions are provided by Galiouna et al. (2011).

-The ombrian curves for applying the rational method were provided by the Meteorological Service of Cyprus, which has divided Cyprus in precipitation zones with different parameters.
-Setting the rainfall duration equal to each of the four alternative values of t_c , we estimated the critical rainfall intensity using the ombrian curve of the corresponding precipitation zone, assuming that the return period of rainfall coincides with the empirical return period of the maximum annual discharge (which is the length of the

-- flow data, when we refer to the highest flood event).
-Next, we adjusted point intensities to the specific basin area and rainfall duration, by employing the reduction formula (2).
-Finally, we estimated the runoff coefficient of each basin according to the Directives for Roadwork Studies of Greece, as the sum of four components that are related to soil slope, permeability, vegetation and drainage capacity. - 20 The estimated values of peak flows were evaluated against the observed ones using as performance criterion the coefficient of efficiency (CE), given by:
+The ombrian curves for applying the rational method were provided by the Meteorological Service of Cyprus, which has divided Cyprus into precipitation zones with different parameters.
+Setting the rainfall duration equal to each of the four alternative values of $t_c$ , we estimated the critical rainfall intensity using the ombrian curve of the corresponding precipitation zone, assuming that the return period of rainfall coincides with the empirical return period of the maximum annual discharge (which is the length of the flow data, when we refer to the highest flood event).
+Next, we adjusted point intensities to the specific basin area and rainfall duration, by employing the reduction Eq.
+(2).
+Finally, we estimated the runoff coefficient of each basin according to the Directives for Roadwork Studies of Greece, as the sum of four components that are related to soil slope, permeability, vegetation and drainage capacity.